SharePoint Online: How to Change Site Owner (Primary Admin) using PowerShell?

 }

-This script updates the Site Owner for all site collections – excluding group sites and certain sites like Search center, app catalog, etc.
+This script updates the SharePoint Online Site Owner for all site collections – excluding group sites and specific sites like Search Center, app catalog, etc.

 Managing Site Owner for Microsoft 365 Group-Connected Sites

-In Microsoft 365 group connected sites, the site owner is set to Group owner by default.
-So, to add a group owner, You have to add the user as the owner of the group from the Admin Center.
+In Microsoft 365 group-connected sites, the site owner is set to Group owner by default.
+So, to add a group owner, You have to add the user as the group’s owner from the Admin Center.

-PnP PowerShell to Add Owner to Associated Microsoft 365 Group
+PnP PowerShell to Add Owner to the Associated Microsoft 365 Group

 As the Group connected site’s permissions are controlled at the Microsoft 365 group level, We have to add an owner at the group level!
 Here is how: